PatrickHup/RadToF/README.md

 [RadToF_Draftsman.pdf]   	      | Draftsman of the PCB.
 [RadToF.xls]		              | Layer stack of the Flex PCB.

+The Altium project file [RadToF.prjpch] can be opened and edited using ALtium designer version 24.3.1

 Top and bottom view of the board:

 <p align="center">